- This event has passed.

-Samuel Kidd, baritone, is a second-year master’s student studying vocal performance at the College Conservatory of Music (CCM) at the University of Cincinnati, under the instruction of William McGraw.
+Samuel Kidd, baritone, is a second-year master student studying vocal performance at the College Conservatory of Music at the University of Cincinnati, under the instruction of William McGraw.
 He received his undergraduate degree from the University of Michigan, where he studied with Freda Herseth.

 Grace Francis, piano

-New Zealander Grace Francis is a student of Dr. Lydia Brown at The Juilliard School, where she began a Master of Music in Collaborative Piano (Vocal) last fall.
+New Zealander Grace Francis is a student of Dr. Lydia Brown at The Juilliard School, where she began a Master of Music in Collaborative Piano (Vocal) in September 2019.
 She is a proud recipient of a Kovner Fellowship and a Fulbright General Graduate Award.

 At Juilliard, Francis is a Diversity Advocate, Gluck Community Service Fellow, and Student Congress representative.
-Since beginning her studies she has been a winner of Juilliard’s Vocal Arts Honors Recital (2019) with soprano Jessica Niles, and performed with bass-baritone William Socolof for his winning performances in the Young Concert Artists competition (2020).
+Since beginning her studies she has been a winner of Juilliard’s Vocal Arts Honors Recital with soprano Jessica Niles (2020) and mezzo-soprano Emily Sierra (2021), and performed with bass-baritone William Socolof for his winning performances in the Young Concert Artists competition (2020).